 Attention!
 Before running the mkimage.sh script, you must have a complete build of both the esp32 project, as well as a full build of the core Erlang libraries in the libs directory.
 The script configuration defaults to assuming that the core Erlang libraries will be written to the build/libs directory in the AtomVM source tree.
-You should pass the --build_dir <path> option to the mkimage.sh script, with <path> pointing to your AtomVM build directory, if you target a different build directory when running CMake.
+You should pass the --build\dirpath> option to the mkimage.sh script, with path> pointing to your AtomVM build directory, if you target a different build directory when running CMake.

 Running this script will generate a single atomvm-<sha>.img file in the build directory of the esp32 source tree, where <sha> is the git hash of the current checkout.
-This image contains the ESP32 bootloader, AtomVM executable, and the eavmlib and estdlib Erlang libraries in one file, which can then be flashed to address 0×1000 for the esp32.
+This image contains the ESP32 bootloader, AtomVM executable, and the eavmlib and estdlib Erlang libraries in one file, which can then be flashed to address 0x1000 for the esp32.
 The bootloader address varies for other chip variants.
 See the flashing a binary image to ESP32 section of the Getting Started Guide for a chart with the bootloader offset address of each model.

-To build a thin image with only Erlang libraries mkimage.sh script is run from the src/platform /esp32 directory as follows:
+The mkimage.sh script is run from the src/platform/esp32 directory as follows: